 Have we all not, at some point, shrugged our shoulders and looked the other way?
 Have we not pretended “it” didn’t matter?
 Claimed “it” was not our job, our fault, or our problem.
 And weren’t we really saying — we do not want the responsibility for knowing “it” is wrong, because then we would have the responsibility to make “it” right.

-So here is my definition:
+So here is: